igormironchik/cfgfile/README.md

 String tag's values can be framed in quotation marks if it contains white space or special characters.
 The special characters are: \n, \r, \t, \", \\, is the line breaks, tabs, quotes and backslash.
+Or use ctest...

 Parsing of the configuration file is based on a specialized class that inherits from cfgfile::tag_t or any derived class.
 For each tag in this case, define a